Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2022-12-10-welcome-to-myblog.markdown

 I just created this blog prior to my Outreachy Internship at `ODK-X`.
 I will be posting my experiences and little stuffs about me and my career journey.

-Once more again, you're welcome and make yourself at home!
+Once more, you're welcome and make yourself at home!